 This Chinese herbal healing oxtail soup is a classic nourishing recipe based on Traditional Chinese medicine.
 The oxtail soup provides the full range of health benefits of the bone broth.
 Coupled with the use of goji berries and codonopsis root, this Chinese herbal healing oxtail soup focuses on toning and strengthening Qi.
-Whether you are in a process of healing or just looking for a cozy and nourishing meal, it’s a perfect recipe for the whole family in cold weather.
+Whether you are in a process of healing or just looking for a cozy and nourishing meal, this Chinese oxtail soup is a perfect recipe for the whole family in cold weather.

 Ready to learn the secrets of this delicious, nutritious soup incorporating tonic Chinese herbs that’s also easy to make?
 Here is my version of this classic recipe.

-Oxtail is my personal favourite cut for soup and broth, consisting of bones for minerals, tendons for gelatin and collagen, meats that’s tender not tough, with healthy amount of fat.
-I love that it provides well-rounded nutritions from an animal food source in a single cut, and it’s delicious.
+Oxtail is my personal favourite cut of meat for soup and broth.
+It consists of bones for minerals, tendons for gelatin and collagen, meats that’s tender not tough, with healthy amount of fat.
+I love that it provides well-rounded nutritions from an animal food source in a single cut, and it’s delicious!

 I always recommend adding vinegar in simmering broth that contains a good amount of bones, as the vinegar helps to extract minerals.
-Ask your butcher to split the bones in half if you could, for more minerals to be released during cooking.
-The extra acidity from the vinegar won’t come across off-putting in this recipe, because it blends very well with the flavour of the tomatoes that will be added later.
+Ask your butcher to split the bones in half, so that the bones will release more minerals during cooking.
+The extra acidity from the vinegar won’t come across off-putting in this recipe, because it blends very well with the flavour of the tomatoes in this recipe.

 Ginger is a staple in almost every healing and winter Chinese soup recipe.
 It’s warming to the stomach, spleen, which greatly benefits digestive health, and especially good in the cold time of the year.